microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 The difference is that AnimatedVisualPlayer has methods such as Play and Pause.
 AnimatedIcon controls the animation with a State property, and can color the animation using the Foreground property.
 AnimatedIcon can also be used where specfically an Icon-typed value is required.
+Another difference is that they consume different IAnimatedVisualSource interfaces.

 ## Creating animated content for an AnimatedIcon with Lottie